 Pug Mixed with Boxer Food Requirements

-The Pug and Boxer mix need at least three cups of dog food per day, but make sure not to overfeed them and only give them top quality food.
-If you want to feed them with foods commercially made, make sure that its ingredients are full of food colorings, additives, and fillers which may give them an allergic reaction.
-Remember, in exchange for what you’re paying for is the health and wellness o your dog.
+The Pug and Boxer mix needs at least three cups of dog food per day, but make sure not to overfeed them and only give them top quality food — you will find plenty of options in our list of the best dry dog food.
+If you want to feed them with foods commercially made, make sure that its ingredient lists aren’t full of food colorings, additives, and fillers that are typical of the worst dry dog food, which may give them an allergic reaction.
+Remember, in exchange for what you’re paying for is the health and wellness of your dog.
 Don’t be a scrooge when it comes to giving your pup its required nutrients, especially for its proper growth.

 Making food at home for your Boxer Pug Cross can also be a money-saving tip, and it’s too easy.
 Some of the ingredients you’ll be needing are probably some which you already buy.
 However, if you decide to serve your dog with a home cook meal, make sure to use fresh ingredients and real meat.
 Here are some ingredients or dishes you may want to consider: